 the wardrobe in the corner, high, not quite to the ceiling. and, one night, napoleonic, a guardsman, there, crouched. black boots to his chin. arms wrapped around his knees. brass buttons, gold braid, red tunic. dust marks brushed the evening. sabre, trapped. scabbard, palmed and yellow skin. he is speaking the french language … Continue reading very faintly.

 Dylan Thomas, in First Class, dispatching Rainbow Trout (tatties, peas and half a stout).
 There's scurf on the shoulders of his tweed ('Howell's of St. Mary St., Cardiff').
 Mistook him for a Beatle.
 "Ringo's in the dining car!"
 "A cwtsh for a poxy autograph?"
 (Who's he think he is!
 Richard Burton?) … Continue reading rumbling over the severn, my belly thinking my throat’s been cut.

-the very last words that she heard were, “hey, man! they’ve just landed!” it was late one night in ‘69 we laid her out on a big blue blanket. we carried her down to the beach through the town, there was a storm brewing on the atlantic. the needle dropped down and i heard the … Continue reading Side 2 of Beggar’s Banquet.
+the very last words that she heard were, “hey, man! they’ve just landed!” it was late one night in ‘69 we laid her out on a big blue blanket. we carried her down to the beach through the town, there was a storm brewing on the atlantic. (the needle fell and i heard the sound of side … Continue reading side two of beggars banquet.